 If You Must Buy Food From an Airport Store

 If you find yourself empty-handed and hungry at the airport, the convenience store may be your only option.
-Be wary of healthy-looking energy bars and snack boxes, which often contain added sugars and refined grains and are likely to cause a blood sugar spike in some people—just the thing you’re trying to avoid before getting on a plane.
+Be wary of healthy-looking protein bars and snack boxes, which often contain added sugars and refined grains and are likely to cause a blood sugar spike in some people—just the thing you’re trying to avoid before getting on a plane.
 Instead, look for these common options:

 Nuts: Nuts are a highly satiating food and one of the only vegan-friendly options you’re likely to find in just about any airport store or vending machine.
 Choose a blend of raw mixed nuts that includes Brazil nuts, and you’ll get your daily value of selenium, a micronutrient with powerful metabolic benefits.
 Beware of flavored varieties, which can be full of sugar.